hashicorp/terraform-provider-tfe/website/docs/r/organization.html.markdown

 * `assessments_enforced` - (Optional) (Available only in HCP Terraform) Whether to force health assessments (drift detection) on all eligible workspaces or allow workspaces to set their own preferences.
 * `allow_force_delete_workspaces` - (Optional) Whether workspace administrators are permitted to delete workspaces with resources under management.
 If false, only organization owners may delete these workspaces.
 Defaults to false.
 * `user_tokens_enabled` - (Optional) Whether user tokens can be used to read or update the organization.
 Defaults to true.
 * `stacks_enabled` - (Optional) Whether the creation of Stacks are enabled in this Organization or not.
-Defaults to false.

 ## Attributes Reference